promotedai/promoted-ruby-client/README.md

 ## Pagination

 The `prepare_for_logging` call assumes the client has already handled pagination.
-It needs a `Request.paging.offset` to be passed in for the number of items deep that the page is.
+It needs a `Request.paging.from` to be passed in for the number of items deep that the page is.

 ## Example to run the client

+Install our Ruby client.
+`promoted-ruby-client (0.1.0)`

+Or

 1. Clone the repo on your local machine
 2. `cd promoted-ruby-client`